• Skip to primary navigation

 *Free printable recipe card is available at the end of the post.

-To make this recipe you’ll need four zucchini, quartered lengthwise to make wedges.
+To begin you’ll need four zucchini, quartered lengthwise to make wedges.

 Zucchini cut in quarters

-Combine grated Parmesan, sage, oregano, basil, garlic powder, salt and pepper in a mixing bowl.
+Combine finely-grated Parmesan, sage, oregano, basil, garlic powder, salt and pepper in a mixing bowl.

 parmesan, herbs, and spices